 - Joey completes International Student and Scholar Services (ISSS) paperwork and requests DS-2019 from ISSS Office.

 - Joey picks up DS-2019 when it’s ready and mails it to the scholar so they can obtain their visa.

 - The scholar makes an appointment with US Consulate in their region of residence.
 NOTE: Wait times for visa appointment scheduling and visa processing varies considerably from country to county.
 Just because your scholar has been mailed their DS-2019 does not guarantee that they will be granted a visa.

 - Scholar arrives within 30 days of appointment/visa start date.
 Scholar checks in with ISSS Office.

-View org chart of process.
+View flow chart of the process.